issoni/CSCI-39548-Final-Frontend/README.md

 # CSCI-39548-Final-Frontend
-Compelete code for the frontend for the Practical Web Development final
+Complete code for the frontend for the Practical Web Development final.
+Using Professor's backend (no changes made to the starter code).